mecachisenros/cf-civicrm/docs/custom-fields.md

 ![Bulk Insert/Preset](./images/caldera-select-bulk-insert.png)

-***Note:** The option you decide to use may be based on whether you need to use the field data values as conditions in a processor.
-For example if you have multiple member types and based on that selection provide specific options to each member type, it's best to use the Bulk/Insert Preset option, since those fields will be available for selection on conditions.*

 When using the Date Picker you must use the same settings that are in **Administer > Localization > Date Formats** in the **Date Input Fields** section.
 And adjusted by customized in **Administer > Customize Data and Screens > Date Preferences**